Dynamic Watermark Implementation: Protecting Your PDFs in a Dynamic World

 One of the most powerful aspects of dynamic watermarks is their ability to display user-specific information.
 This could include the user's name, email address, or a unique user ID.

-• Including the user's email address directly on the document, as highlighted by Leadership Through Data, acts as a deterrent against unauthorized sharing.
+• Including the user's email address directly on the document acts as a deterrent against unauthorized sharing.

 • Dynamically retrieving this information from a database or authentication system ensures that the watermark is always up-to-date.